PejmanG/PejmanG/README.md

 ## Hi there!

-I'm Pezhman Ghavami, a Full-Stack Developer specializing in Web Applications and the reactive web with more than four years of experience shipping awesome products.
+I'm Pezhman Ghavami, a Front-End Developer specializing in Web Applications and the reactive web with more than five years of experience shipping awesome products.

-Obsessed with application performance, user experience and simplicity.